EXCLUSIVE INTERVIEW: Aspiring Singer "Dan Kiernan" Talks NBC's The Voice, Upcoming Projects, His Idols & So Much More With Standish...

 STANDISH: What is something you hate doing in the kitchen?

-STANDISH: What was the most nerve racking part of being on Next Level Chef?
+STANDISH: What's the most nerve racking part of being on Hell's Kitchen?

 STANDISH: What is your favorite food for take out?
 Why?